ibm-cloud-docs/openpages/iam_synch_users_groups.md

 The corresponding {{site.data.keyword.openpages_short}} group that has a name with the prefix **Cloud IAM -** is moved from the **Workflow, Reporting and Others** group to be a subgroup of the **Standalone Users and Group** group.

-Users associated with the deleted group that are members of other groups are no longer associated with the deleted group.
+Users that are associated with the deleted group and that are members of other groups are no longer associated with the deleted group.

-If a user associated with the deleted group is not associated with other groups and the user has roles set in {{site.data.keyword.Bluemix_notm}}, they are removed from the group.
+If a user that is associated with the deleted group is not associated with other groups and the user has roles set in {{site.data.keyword.Bluemix_notm}}, they are removed from the group.

 If a user associated with the deleted group is not associated with other groups and the user doesn’t have roles set in {{site.data.keyword.Bluemix_notm}}, they are set to **Inactive**.